SpottedSqueak/FA-Gallery-Downloader/README.md

 - [x] Log errors to file (Found under `/fa_gallery_downloader/logs`)
 - [ ] Clean up the interface some (better logging, maybe download animations?)
 - [ ] Export data to JSON/CSV files
-- [ ] Add a locally browsable copy of the given FA gallery
+- [x] Add a locally browsable copy of the given FA gallery
 - [ ] Format description text to BBCode for ease of cross posting (Maybe?)
-- [ ] Skip submission link gathering when traversing previously traversed galleries (yes, that makes sense)
+- [x] ~~Skip submission link gathering when traversing previously traversed galleries (yes, that makes sense)~~ (Not possible with how FA galleries work)

 Check out my stuff on FA if you'd like!